2022 Utah State Shipping and DOT Regulations, Laws, Limitations, Permits, and Pilot Car Requirements

-Utah State shipping regulations, limitations, rules and laws for the trucking of oversize and over weight loads over the roads and highways with the DOT.
+Utah State shipping regulations, limitations, rules, and laws for the trucking of oversize and overweight loads over the roads and highways with the DOT.
 These are the Utah state shipping regulations for oversize and overweight trucking.
-If you are shipping over the legal size and weight you will need a Utah DOT permit in able to operate your truck on the roads and highways in this state.
+If you are shipping over the legal size and weight you will need a Utah DOT permit is able to operate your truck on the roads and highways in this state.
 Research the information carefully and be sure to verify all of it with the state before you ship anything.
 The material below is for your research reference but in no way do we certify the information to be correct as ultimately it is up to the state which can change trucking laws at any time.
 We thank you for using our service.

 Length: Trailers 48′ on some routes and 53′ on others.
 This is trailer length.
 We can’t find overall legal length so if you know please comment below to help others, thanks!

 Width: 8’ 6” wide.